kleros/kleros-docs/developer/light-curate.md

 ## Development

-This section will be devided into 3 sections:
+This section will be divided into 3 sections:

-1- Fetching Parameters: Your UI needs to display some important information to the users such as, what is the bounty for successfuly challenges and how long do items stay in the challenge period.
+1- Fetching Parameters: Your UI needs to display some important information to the users such as, what is the bounty for successful challenges and how long do items stay in the challenge period.
 1- Item Submission: Here you will learn how to build a button to submit an item to the UI.
 2- Fetching Items: How to view items and item details.
 3- Item Interaction: This includes challenging, submitting evidence and crowdfunding appeals.

 ### Fetching Parameters